clorton/hmmibdr/README.md

 #> sample pairs analyzed (filtered for discordance and informative markers): 45
 ```

-`hmmibdr` now returns the relevant fractions and segments as a list.
+`hmmidm` now returns the relevant fractions and segments as a list.
 Firstly the fraction of sites IBD:

 ``` r